 The good thing is no matter how competitive the bidding is, you only pay once someone clicks on your ads.
 The CPC pricing model means you have greater control over your ad spend.
 The minimum cost per click is $0.10, but you can decide to spend more depending on your budget.

-The AMS platform also allows you to monitor your key performance indicators, and optimize where and if necessary.
+The Amazon Marketing Services platform also allows you to monitor your key performance indicators, and optimize where and if necessary.
 When compared to other platforms such as Bing, Google, and Facebook, Amazon Marketing Services are more cost-effective on a cost-per-click basis.

 Based on commercial intent, AMS ad campaigns are also more effective – as most buyers who engage with ads on Amazon have a high purchase intent.

 It is easy to get carried away with all the other elements of the marketing campaign, such as copywriting and photography.
 But the essential part of the ad campaigns is conversions.
 This is where Amazon is heads above most other platforms.
 You only pay for the results gotten – nothing more, nothing less.

 Choose How Your Ads Are Seen on Amazon